blazium-engine/blazium-docs/tutorials/xr/openxr_composition_layers.rst

 .. image:: img/openxr_composition_layer_subviewport.webp

 .. warning::
-    The update mode "When Visible" will not work as Godot can't determine whether the viewport is visible to the user.
+    The update mode "When Visible" will not work as Blazium can't determine whether the viewport is visible to the user.
-    When assigning our viewport to a composition layer Godot will automatically adjust this.
+    When assigning our viewport to a composition layer Blazium will automatically adjust this.

 Adding a composition layer
 --------------------------